 The whole process of nature is an integrated process of immense complexity, and it’s really impossible to tell whether anything that happens in it is good or bad — because you never know what will be the consequence of the misfortune; or, you never know what will be the consequences of good fortune.

 ‘Maybe’ we pick up clues as we go along, labeling situations as either misfortune or good fortune.
-But the yin can’t exist without the yang, the shadow depends on light and vice versa.
+But ‘maybe’ everything is the way it’s supposed to be: the yin can’t exist without the yang, the shadow depends on light and vice versa.

 Life is not a journey.
 A journey assumes an end point.
 A journey prepares for the future and precludes living and playing in the present.